 Say that our operating system is accessible to multiple teachers, and we only want to grant write access to the owner.
-In order to do so, we would need to use the 755 permission, which states that a file is readable and accessible by all users, but only the owner can write to the file.
+We need to use the 755 permission.
+This permission states a file is readable and accessible by all users.
+But, only the owner can write to the file.

 Here’s the code we could use to create a working directory with custom permissions: